YuxiangLiu-lyx/BlueBike/README.md

 - **Cells with Existing Stations**: 324 cells (~17% of total)
 - **Cells without Stations**: 1,568 cells (~83% of total)

-This grid provides comprehensive spatial coverage extending beyond the current station network, enabling identification of underserved areas.
+This grid covers areas beyond the current station network, enabling identification of underserved areas.

 #### Prediction Methodology